igabrielflopes-eng/Salva-Bancario/replit.md

 - The application stores simulation history in browser localStorage
 - Theme preference is also persisted in localStorage
 - CDI rate is fetched dynamically (used in various calculations)
+- Global settings stored in localStorage with automatic application to all simulators
-- All components are currently in a single file (index.tsx) - approximately 3,284 lines
+- All components are currently in a single file (index.tsx) - approximately 3,976 lines